Qarj/WebImblaze/README.md

 perl webinject.pl tests/hello.test
 ```

-If everything worked ok, then you'll see something like the following:
+If everything worked OK, then you'll see something like the following:

 ```
 Starting WebInject Engine...